ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- the matter rest
-for the present, and the mob dispersed
-and the city Is so calm and quiet that no
-signs can be detected of th mob&#x27;H work
-by the casual observer.
-James, confessed murderer of Annie Pel­
-ley, was hanged, riddled with bullets and
-burned early last night after 1.000 deter­
-mined men had chased Sheriff Davis and
 the negro for twenty-four hours and seized
 the prisoner.
 Henry Salmer, white, held for uxorclde,